-Are you looking for an airbrush to paint miniatures?
+What is the best airbrush to paint miniatures?
 Are you a scale modeler?
-Take a look here for a review of the top 10 best airbrushes for painting miniatures and models.
+Check out this review of the top 10 best airbrushes for painting miniatures and models.
 Whether you’re a beginner or veteran miniature painter, these airbrushes may fit your need.

 - Badger Patriot 105